 Dubrovnik 4 Day Itinerary

 Dubrovnik is a city packed with history, clear water beaches and breathtaking views.
-So how do you prioritise what to do when you only have a few days?
-Well, hopefully this itinerary of my recent trip will help get ideas for the best things to do and places to see in a short time.
+So how do you prioritise what to do when you only have a few days or a long weekend?
+This itinerary and guide to Dubrovnik will help to give you ideas for the best things to do and places to see in a short time.

 We booked the earliest flight out possible from London to maximise our time in Dubrovnik, so we arrived mid-morning and got a taxi straight to our AirBnB.
 The taxi cost us about 300 Croatian Kuna, however, Dubrovnik now have an Uber service which is apparently a lot cheaper than local taxi’s.